fife-rpg/fife-rpg-docs/source/tutorial/controlling.rst

 want to react to clicks with thaz button.
 Next we use the applications :py:meth:`screen_coords_to_map_coords() <fife_rpg.rpg_application.RPGApplication.screen_coords_to_map_coords>` method which takes a `fife.ScreenPoint <http://www.fifengine.net/epydoc/fife.fife.ScreenPoint-class.html>`_
-or a tuple of a position on the screen and returns those the matching coordinates on the map as a `fife.Location <http://www.fifengine.net/epydoc/fife.fife.Location-class.html>`_.
+or a tuple of a position on the screen and the name of a layer and returns the matching coordinates on given layer of the current map as a `fife.Location <http://www.fifengine.net/epydoc/fife.fife.Location-class.html>`_.
 We give it the location of the mouse click.
 Last we call the fifeagent.run function with the entity and the converted coordinates.